treble-maker123/vim-config/README.md

 ### YouCompleteME

-Additionally, in order for [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) to work, follow the installation instructions on their [Github page](https://github.com/ycm-core/YouCompleteMe#installation) for your system.
+In order for [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) to work, follow the installation instructions on their [Github page](https://github.com/ycm-core/YouCompleteMe#installation) for your system.
 On MacOS, the plugin only works with MacVim, which can be installed with Brew - trying to open the plugin directly will freeze the terminal.
 To install MacVim, run `brew install macvim`, and alias `vim` with `alias vim="mvim -v"`.

 ### Gutentags